teewurst/psr4-advanced-wildcard-composer-plugin/README.md

 - IDEs cant handle Advanced Wildcards in composer.json (File creation, namespace auto-complete etc.)
     - if you run in --dev mode, it will generate a composer.development.json at the same location
     - it is a exact copy of composer.json, but resolved wildcards
+- There are two ways of configuration in your composer.json (equivalent to autoload-dev)
+    - (Recommended) You add your wildcards to ``extra.teewurst/psr4-advanced-wildcard-composer-plugin.autoload.psr-4`` (see example)
+    - You set ``extra.teewurst/psr4-advanced-wildcard-composer-plugin`` to a truthy value and set your namespaces in your default ``autoload.psr-4``

 ### Example